DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 That shut her up for a moment.
 Filtered.
 Not broken.
 It was the kindest thing Marla had ever said to her, and somehow that made it worse.

 Elyra exhaled, her breath fogging slightly in the cold air.
 Her voice softened, just barely.
 "I've felt something since yesterday.
-Like… not a presence.
+Likeâ€¦ not a presence.
 A contour.
 The field's edge is folding weird."

 Marla walked to the far end of the room, activating the vertical resonance wall with a gesture.
-The anomaly's signature projected in three dimensions—slowly rotating, dense, full of flickering complexities that made Elyra's damaged resonance sense ache just looking at it.
+The anomaly's signature projected in three dimensionsâ€”slowly rotating, dense, full of flickering complexities that made Elyra's damaged resonance sense ache just looking at it.
 But now, something inside it pulsed at regular intervals.

 "It's modulating its output in sync with the external array," Marla said, her voice clinical.
 "It's not trying to hide anymore."